-I introduce the Biofuel (Ethanol Content) Amendment Bill 2009.
 This bill marks another important step forward in our strategy to promote renewable biofuels in New South Wales.

-The Biofuel (Ethanol Content) Act 2007 introduced the first mandate of its kind in Australia and fulfilled a commitment in February 2007 that a re-elected Labor Government would introduce a mandate requiring 2 per cent of the total volume of sales of petrol in New South Wales to be ethanol.
+The Biofuel (Ethanol Content) Act 2007 introduced the first mandate of its kind in Australia, and fulfilled a commitment in February 2007 that a re-elected Labor Government would introduce a mandate requiring 2 per cent of the total volume of sales of petrol in New South Wales to be ethanol.

 That 2 per cent mandate has been successfully implemented.
-Between the commencement of the mandate in October 2007 and December 2008 more than one billion litres of E10 were sold in New South Wales.
+Between the commencement of the mandate in October 2007 and December 2008, over one billion litres of E10 was sold in New South Wales.

-This bill now delivers on the second part of our election promise, that the 2 per cent mandate was the first step towards a 10 per cent ethanol mandate by 2011.
-However, to retain the option of ethanol-free petrol for older vehicles, boats, ultralight aircraft and small engines that may not be able to use the ethanol-blend fuel, the 10 per cent mandate will apply only to regular grade unleaded petrol, commonly known as ULP.
-I am pleased to advise that BP has recently confirmed that it guarantees its E10 petrol for use in any vehicle manufactured post 1986 that has been designed for ULP irrespective of the vehicle's manufacturer's recommendation regarding ethanol content.
+This bill now delivers on the second part of our election promise-that the 2 per cent mandate was the first step towards a 10 per cent ethanol mandate by 2011.

+However, to retain the option of ethanol-free petrol for older vehicles, boats, ultralight aircraft and small engines that may not be able to use ethanol-blend fuel, the 10 per cent mandate will apply only to regular grade unleaded petrol, commonly known as ULP.

+I am pleased to advise that BP has recently confirmed that it guarantees its E10 petrol for use in any vehicle manufactured post-1986, that has been designed for ULP, irrespective of the vehicle manufacturer's recommendation regarding ethanol content.
+BP are to be congratulated for so clearly demonstrating its confidence in its ethanol-blend petrol.

-BP is to be congratulated on so clearly demonstrating its confidence in its ethanol-blend petrol.
-Premium-grade unleaded petrol of 95 RON or higher will continue to be available without ethanol for those who cannot use it.
-This will mean a small additional cost per litre for some users, but just like those who use E10, motorists who change to premium-unleaded petrol will enjoy a higher octane, cleaner burning fuel.
+Premium grade unleaded petrol of 95 RON or higher will continue to be available without ethanol for those who cannot use it.

+This will mean a small additional cost per litre for some users, but just like those who use E10, motorists who change to premium unleaded petrol will enjoy a higher octane, cleaner burning fuel.

 This bill goes beyond that commitment to ethanol and introduces, again for the first time in Australia, a biodiesel mandate.

-Just as Henry Ford's T-Models were designed to run on ethanol, Rudolf Diesel demonstrated his new compression ignition engine at the World Exhibition in Paris running on peanut oil.
+Just as Henry Ford's T Models were designed to run on ethanol, Rudolf Diesel demonstrated his new compression ignition engine at the World Exhibition in Paris running on peanut oil.
 In 1911 he wrote: